leycec/fsnrnue/README.md

 <sup>Totally worth it.</sup>

 So, we've confirmed the Ultimate Edition installer failed to properly download one or more patches for you.
+(We are shocked Pikachu face.)
+These patches are now locally corrupt and *must* be:

+1. **Manually redownloaded** from either:
+   * _(Recommended)_ [**A monstrous 1.75GB password-protected Mediafire-hosted
+     zipfile containing every patch**][patches-mediafire], including patches
+     you really didn't want but will end up enabling anyway just because you downloaded them.
+Yup, password-protected!
+Gotta keep out the riff-raff.
+     The password is:
+     * `ObviouslyFate`
-These patches are locally corrupt and *must* be [manually redownloaded from Google Drive links listed under the **Mandatory patches** section of the original release notes for the Ultimate Edition][ultimate-bl] into the `fate-stay-night-realta-nua-ultimate-edition/drive_c/Program Files/Fate／stay night[Realta Nua] Ultimate Edition/` subdirectory to which the Ultimate Edition previously installed itself, overwriting each existing corrupt patch.
+   * [Google Drive links listed under the **Mandatory patches** section of the original release notes for the Ultimate Edition][ultimate-bl].
+Google Drive links are subject to questionable download quotas and thus frequently fail, which only begs the question: "Google, y u make billions but still such a cheapskate?"
+1. **Manually extracted and copied** into the `fate-stay-night-realta-nua-ultimate-edition/drive_c/Program Files/Fate／stay night[Realta Nua] Ultimate Edition/` subdirectory to which the Ultimate Edition previously installed itself, overwriting each existing corrupt patch.
-If these links are not working all the patches can be downloaded as a single zip-file via https://www.mediafire.com/file/047tv8akannrti3/patch.zip/file using the password *ObviouslyFate*.

-If you're unsure which corrupt patches need to be redownloaded, either blindly redownload *all* of them or:
+If you're unsure which corrupt patches need to be replaced, either blindly replace *all* of them or:

 * Inspect the aforementioned subdirectory for 0-byte filenames prefixed by `patch_`: e.g.,